porat-ah/Big_Data_Project/README.md

 MVC that creates the dashboard with connection to the REDIS DB

 #### app/association
-MVC that creates an association rule model using instructions givven by the user
+MVC that creates an association rule model using instructions given by the user

 #### app/search
 MVC that handles a search engine for the user